heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 You have learned how to benchmark the different types of streams to find the most efficient one for your use case.

-You have also learned how to handle errors to avoid your program to crash.
+You have also learned how to handle errors to avoid your program to crash and leave the files in an inconsistent state.

 ### Test your knowledge